The End of Time (Doctor Who): Writing

 Davies described the story as "huge and epic, but also intimate."
 Davies had been planning the story for some time, indicating that it continued the trend of series finales being progressively more dramatic:

-The Christmas specials constitute Davies's last script for Doctor Who and Julie Gardner's last job producing the series.
+The Christmas specials constitute Davies's last script for Doctor Who and Julie Gardner's last job producing the series until their return to the show in 2023.
 It is also the last story in which Tennant appears until "The Day of the Doctor", the 50th-anniversary special.
 In issue 407 of Doctor Who Magazine, Davies wrote about the night when he finished the script:

 When asked about the emotional impact of writing his last Doctor Who script, he said, "I would have thought that when I handed in the last script I might have burst into tears or got drunk or partied with 20 naked men, but when these great moments happen you find that real life just carries on.
 The emotion goes into the scripts."
 Tennant and Julie Gardner separately said that they cried when they read the script.

 The last three specials of 2009 are foreshadowed in the episode "Planet of the Dead", when the low-level psychic character Carmen gives the Doctor the prophecy, "You be careful, because your song is ending, sir.
 It is returning, it is returning through the dark.
 And then... oh, but then... he will knock four times."
 This evokes memories of the Ood prophecy to the Doctor and Donna in "Planet of the Ood".
 Tennant explained the prophecy meant that the Doctor's "card [had become] marked" and the three specials would thus be darker—characterising "Planet of the Dead" as the "last time the Doctor gets to have any fun"—and that the subject of the prophecy was not the obvious answer:

 Writing in his regular column in Doctor Who Magazine issue 416, Davies revealed that the original title for "Part One" of "The End of Time" was "The Final Days of Planet Earth", while "Part Two" was always referred to as "The End of Time".
 Due to the sheer scale of the story, however, it was decided that both instalments needed the same title, differentiated by part numbers, the first such instance since Survival.

 Davies's script for the second episode finished with the Tenth Doctor's final line, "I don't want to go", followed by action text describing the regeneration and ending with the words "And there he is.
 Blinking.
 Dazed.
 The New Man."
 He then sent the script to his successor Steven Moffat, who is responsible for all of the Eleventh Doctor's dialogue that follows.
 Moffat, as incoming executive producer, also assisted in the production of the final scene.